-Businesses such as hospitals, childcare centres, nursing homes, hostels and Meals on Wheels services.
+Businesses that prepare or sell food for consumption by vulnerable persons such as hospitals, childcare centres, nursing homes, hostels and Meals on Wheels services.

 Follow basic food safety practices (HLTFSE001)